sascha-pst/sascha-pst.github.io/_posts/2026-04-27-bezerkeley.md

 Reading papers on algorithmic fairness in healthcare and having an opinion about the methodology — that's a great privilege, and I'm honored to be able to work at the same time.

 I now know what I don't know in a much more precise way than before.
-That alone is worth the trips around the sun.